 The purpose of the program is to help many small and medium businesses who are struggling to maintain a stable cash-flow for paying their day-to-day business expenses, such as payroll, rent, mortgage interest and utilities.
 The information about the program and its requirements gradually accumulates.
 We will set forth below the application process, requirements and the terms of the Paycheck Protection Program based on the information known as of April 2, 2020 and follow up with any updates.
 This post is helpful for ecommerce merchants, small business owners, and early and growth-stage startups who want to start preparing for the application.

-The Paycheck Protection Program will provide financing to businesses with 500 or less employees.
+The Paycheck Protection Program provides financing to businesses with 500 or less employees.
 The financing provided under the program will be provided without collateral or personal guarantees, as it will be 100% guaranteed by the Small Business Administration (SBA).
 Under certain conditions, the loan may be subject to full or partial forgiveness.
 The loan, which bears a low interest rate, will be provided by commercial lenders participating in the program.

-Who Can Apply or The Paycheck Protection Program?
+Who Can Apply for the Paycheck Protection Program?

 All businesses with a place of business within the U.S can apply for the program.
 The business should operate mainly within the U.S. or make a significant contribution to the U.S. economy.
 A significant contribution could be payment of taxes or the use of U.S. products, materials or labor.
 Another condition is that the business employs less than 500 employees.
 Businesses in certain industries can apply to the program even if they have more than 500 employees provided that they meet applicable guidelines for those industries.
 Note, that the threshold includes full time employees, part time employees, and employees on any other basis of employment.